 Let’s now look at these factors:

 Domain Authority is SEO merit that measures the strength of a domain and shows the power of your site’s backlink profile.
-Small businesses and new sites in the early stages of growing traffic usually have low domain authority.
+Small businesses and new affiliate marketing sites in the early stages of growing traffic usually need more domain authority.
 So when high domain authority sites link to your page, it tells the search engine crawlers that your site is valuable.

 Your current domain authority will give you an understanding of your starting point.
 If you have a new site, you are starting from zero.
 This means you will need a solid backlinking strategy to build authority.
 If you have high domain authority, ranking for more difficult terms will take fewer backlinks per page.

-Keyword difficulty is another factor that affects the chances of your page ranking at the top of search engines.
+Keyword difficulty is another factor affecting the chances of ranking your page at the top of search engines.
 Most SEO tools use keyword difficulty to determine how to rank a page for a target keyword.

 Several factors influence keyword difficulty scores.
-Some of these factors include domain authority which is the strength of the domain; page authority, which is the strength of a particular web page, citation Flow which is the total number of backlinks to an individual page and trust flow, which is the overall quality of the backlinks to the individual page.
+Some of these factors include domain authority, which is the strength of the domain; page authority, which is the strength of a particular web page; citation Flow, which is the total number of backlinks to an individual affiliate marketing page; and trust flow, which is the overall quality of the backlinks to the individual page.

 On-site optimization is another factor affecting how you rank on search engines.
-If your website is well-optimized, then you will not need to get very many backlinks.
-Conversely, poorly optimized sites will waste backlinks’ relevance, trust, and authority.
+If your website is well-optimized, then you will only need to get a few backlinks.
+Conversely, poorly optimized sites will waste the relevance, trust, and authority of backlinks.

-To ultimately optimize your website, there are some important steps you need to follow, including:
+To ultimately optimize your website, there are some crucial steps you need to follow, including:

 The more internal links you have on your web page, the more search engine crawlers will recognize your site.
-This means your page will be given higher visibility in the SERPs.
+This means your affiliate marketing page will be more visible in the SERPs.

 Another way to build links and rank on Google is to publish high-quality content on your website.
 Search engines want the most relevant and genuine results at the top of their results.
 If you have high-quality and relevant content, you will rank higher and get more high-quality organic links.

 Consequently, sites with blogs get more links than non-blogging businesses.
-Therefore, you need to give other site owners a reason to link to your website.
-If you provide low-quality content, even if you have a high domain authority site, it won’t rank at the top.
+Therefore, you must give other site owners a reason to link to your website.
+If you provide low-quality content, even with a high domain authority site, it won’t rank at the top.

-Also, if your competitors publish more high-quality content than you but do not have all types of backlinks as compared to your site, Google will still prefer to rank them higher.
-Therefore it is paramount to pay attention to how your content performs.
+Also, if your competitors publish more high-quality affiliate marketing content than you but have yet to have all types of backlinks compared to your site, Google will still prefer to rank them higher.
+Therefore, it is paramount to pay attention to how your content performs.

-So, How many backlinks do I need to rank my site on page 1 of google?
-As you can probably tell by now, the answer to this is quite nuanced.
-Several factors go into determining whether or not a particular web page will rank for a keyword.
-First, however, there are a few certain factors.
+So, How many backlinks do I need to rank my affiliate marketing site on page 1 of Google?
+As you can tell by now, the answer is quite nuanced.
+Several factors determine whether or not a particular web page will rank for a keyword.
+First, however, there are a few specific factors.

-You can comfortably earn as many backlinks every month or even every day as long as you do so ethically.
-However, You should keep in mind that search engines concentrate more on quality than quantity.
+You can comfortably earn as many backlinks every month or even daily as long as you do so ethically.
+However, You should remember that search engines concentrate more on quality than quantity.

-High-quality and reputable backlinks will help you grow much faster, while smaller links will come in handy for consistent growth.
+High-quality and reputable backlinks will help you grow faster, while smaller links will be helpful for consistent growth.
 If you want to master SEO and a quality backlink strategy, a healthy mix of links from different sources is your key to success.